Leona-LYT/WGR/README.md

 ## 📦 Python Module Versions
-Our current implementation depends on the following Python packages:
+The experiments are conducted using Python (version 3.11.10), and the current implementation depends on the following Python packages:
 ```txt
 numpy==2.1.3
 pandas==2.2.3